Lyapunov-Regularized Reinforcement Learning for Power System Transient Stability: Conclusion

 \subsection{Algorithm with Active Sampling}

 The goal for training the neural Lyapunov function is to make larger proportional of the batch samples satisfy the conditions~\eqref{eq:Lyapunov_Condition}.
 The pseudo-code for our proposed method is given in Algorithm 1.
 A linear controller is used to initialize training.
 Let $\varrho$ be the proportion of samples that satisfy the conditions~\eqref{eq:Lyapunov_Condition}.
 After most of the samples (e.g., $\varrho>95\%$) have already satisfied the conditions, it would be difficult to improve the neural Lyapunov function further since the loss function will remain almost unchanged even though $\varrho$ increases slightly.
 We augment the training performance by collecting samples violate~\eqref{eq:Lyapunov_Condition} and add them to the next batch of training.
-This way, the neural Lyapunov can improve efficiently and $\varrho$ can reach 99.9\% in the end.
+Moreover, since we care more about the region with smaller frequency deviation, we also let 50\% of the batch states to be sampled from regions close to equilibrium.
+This way, the neural Lyapunov can improve efficiently and $\varrho$ can reach 99.9\% in the end for both the region close and away from the equilibrium.
 Adam algorithm is adopted to update weights $\bm{\phi}$ in each episode.